kittrz9/sorta-engine/README.md

 Has very basic functions for drawing rectangles and textures to the screen.
 I should add more functions like them but that's all there is for now.<br>

 #### resourceManager.h and resourceManager.c
 This lets you load resources.
-If you try to load a resource you've already loaded it will return the pointer to the already loaded resource.
-As of now it only has support for loading textures but it should be easy to add new resource types.<br>
+If you try to load a resource you've already loaded it will return the pointer to the already loaded resource.<br>

-#### shader.h and shader.c
-Used for loading the shader.
-There is only one shader so far.
-This really should be put into the resource manager so you can use multiple shaders but whatever I don't want to do that right now.<br>

 #### stb_image.h
 Not written by me.
 It's a public domain image library gotten from here: <https://github.com/nothings/stb/blob/master/stb_image.h><br>